NextJudge/NextJudge/src/web/README.md

 ### TODO

 - [ ] Support team infrastructure and registration
+- [ ] Complete / finalize the code editor UI/UX.
 - [ ] Refactor notification system
 - [ ] Extract a lot of state to `useReducer` and zustand stores
 - [ ] Re-do landing page and marketing materials
 - [ ] Allow contest organizers to prematurely end contests
+- [ ] Update `useEventMetadata` to use tanstack query
+  - really, all the api calls should be using tanstack query

-## Things to note
+### Things to note

 -   Admin emails are configured in the `../data-layer/docker-compose.dev.yml`. `ADMIN_EMAILS`.
 It's a comma separated list of emails.